tinovationchs/tinovation-website/src/guides/README.md

 - **frontmatter** (basically metadata) is yaml, starts and ends with "---"
   - defines the `title`, `authors`, `date`, `prereqs` (optional), whether it should be `published`
+  - DO NOT include `:` in the title or any other fields!
 - **filenames** are set as the url path and should be web-safe (only alphanumeric/hyphens)
   - mdsvex will search recursively for `.svx` files, directories will be only for organization
 - **image** paths lead to the static folder and must start with a "/"